 Basic E-Rate Resources

-USAC Glossary and Acronyms
+USAC Glossary of Terms and Acronyms

-USAC E-Rate Eligible Services List
+USAC E-Rate Eligible Services List`

-USAC E-Rate Deadlines
+USAC E-Rate Deadline

 MHLS is available to assist member libraries throughout the application process.
 Feel free to call the IT Department for support and advice.